kelueders/crm-group-project/README.md

 Page 3 How It Works: Kate

-Page 4 Landing Page: Ewa (worked on main section) and Kate (worked on header and footer)
+Page 4 Landing Page: Ewa and Kate